 Michelle Walsh also is a Unitarian Universalist minister with an extensive background in urban community ministry.
 For nearly two decades, she served as the director of an urban youth ministry program under the UU Urban Ministry, first in a lay capacity and then as ordained clergy.

 Currently, Michelle sees herself as a spiritual coach, companion, ally, facilitator, and IFS practitioner for human service providers, clergy, doctoral students, and activists committed to transformational justice work, as well as for those who would like to increase their activism in deeply grounded ways during these troubling times.
-She also is a Lecturer at the Boston University School of Social Work and adjunct faculty at Bunker Hill Community College as well as Meadville Lombard Theological School in Chicago and as a program assistant for IFS Trainings.
+She also is a Lecturer at the Boston University School of Social Work and has served as adjunct faculty for Bunker Hill Community College as well as Meadville Lombard Theological School in Chicago and as a program assistant for IFS Trainings.
 She writes as an independent scholar of liberative practical theology and lived religion practices.
-She is the author of Violent Trauma, Culture, and Power: An Interdisciplinary Exploration in Lived Religion as well as chapters in other volumes.
+Michelle is the author of Violent Trauma, Culture, and Power: An Interdisciplinary Exploration in Lived Religion as well as chapters in other volumes.

-While Michelle has worked for well over 20 years as a clinician, including in supervisory and clinic director positions, she has transitioned fully and permanently now to being a full-time educator and to spiritual coaching, facilitation, and consultation in her part-time private practice.
-She draws on her extensive previous therapy and supervisory skills for insight coaching and pastoral therapy now.
-She continues to work as an educator and consultant as well.
+While Michelle has worked for well over 25 years as a clinician, including in supervisory and clinic director positions, she has transitioned fully and permanently now to being a full-time educator and to spiritual coaching, facilitation, and consultation in her part-time private practice.

 Please see her Sacred Play Explorations practice page for more information.